Golden EU passports more risky than indicated

 Cyprus sold an EU passport to Russian oligarch Oleg Deripaska who is currently under US sanctions for "malign activities".

-It also offered one to Viktor Vekselberg, another Russian tycoon, who is under US sanctions but who owns a significant part of Cyprus' largest bank, the Bank of Cyprus.
+It also offered one to Viktor Vekselberg, another Russian tycoon, who is under US sanctions, but who owns a significant part of Cyprus' largest bank, the Bank of Cyprus.

 Malta sold passports to Alexey Marey, the former CEO of Alfa Bank Russia, the country's largest private lender; Alexey De-Monderik, a co-founder of Russian cyber security firm Kaspersky Lab; and Alexander Mechatin, the CEO of Beluga Group, Russia's largest private spirits company.